 Trick one is where the first trap lies.
-If we were to play a low Club from dummy, East's $\mathbf{A}Q$ would force out our Ace and suddenly, we would find that we have no easy entry back to our hand once the Diamonds have been set up.
+If we were to play a low Club from dummy, East's ♠Q would force out our Ace and, suddenly, we would find that we have no easy entry back to our hand once the Diamonds have been set up.

-The correct play (as you can now see, with a view of all four hands) is to take dummy's AK (so we preserve our Ace), and play the Q not forgetting to overtake it with our K. If we do not overtake we would find ourselves stuck in dummy as West would refuse to part with his A. It is fortunate that our Diamonds are solid enough (from the K all the way down to the 9) that we can safely overtake dummy's Queen with our King.
+The correct play (as we can see with a view of all four hands) is to take dummy's ♣K (so we preserve our Ace), and play the ◆Q not forgetting to overtake it with our ◆K. If we do not overtake we would find ourselves stuck in dummy as West would refuse to part with his ◆A. It is fortunate that our Diamonds are solid enough (from the ◆K all the way down to the ◆9) that we can safely overtake dummy's Queen with our King.